SPEAKERS in 2025

 David A. Chikvaidze

-Former Director-General of the United Nations Office at Geneva (UNOG)
+Former Chef de Cabinet of the Director-General of the United Nations Office at Geneva (UNOG)

 Dr David Chikvaidze has nearly four decades of experience in the foreign service and international civil service, specializing in the challenges of multilateralism, great power relationships, Eurasian geopolitics, and global security.
 As Chief of Staff to five Directors-General of the UN Office at Geneva (UNOG), he provided strategic advice and back-channel diplomacy.
 Fluent in four languages, he has negotiated and mediated on complex issues across diverse cultural contexts, participating in key talks on humanitarian aid and security in North Korea, Western Sahara, and the Iran nuclear program.
 Chikvaidze's career includes significant contributions to institution-building, such as establishing the prototype of the Geneva Peacebuilding Platform and modernizing the UN Library in Geneva.
 He frequently appears on television and before live audiences, has written, and lectured on multilateralism, has taught courses on diplomacy and geopolitics, and served as thesis advisor.
 He holds a Ph.D. in political science and is involved in various international and academic initiatives.
 Born in Tbilisi, he is a Georgian citizen with extensive global networks.